PaddlePaddle/Paddle/doc/howto/usage/cluster/fluid_cluster_train_en.md

 #### Introducing parameter server

-As you see from the non-cluster version of training script, there is only one role in it, the trainer does the computing as well as holding parameters.
+As you see from the non-cluster version of training script, there is only one role in it: the trainer, who does the computing as well as holding parameters.
 In cluster training, since multi-trainers are working on the same task, they need one centralized the place to hold and distribute parameters.
 This centralized place is called Parameter Server in PaddlePaddle.

 ![parameter server architect](src/trainer.png)

 Parameter Server in fluid does not only hold parameters but also assigned with part of the program.
 Trainers communicate with parameter servers via send/receive OPs.
 For more tech detail, please refer to this [document](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/dist_refactor/distributed_architecture.md).

-So, the question is how are we going to slice the main program into training program and parameter server program?
+Now we need to create program for both trainers and parameter servers, the question is how?

 #### Slice the program